LikhithSP/LexaraAI/README.md

 ### Conversation Memory
 The bot maintains context throughout your conversation, so you can refer to previous messages and build upon the discussion.

-### Responsive Design
+### Responsive & Mobile Design
-The interface adapts to different screen sizes:
+The interface adapts to all screen sizes:
-- Desktop: Full sidebar and chat interface
+- **Desktop**: Full sidebar and chat interface
-- Tablet: Adjusts layout for medium screens
+- **Tablet**: Adjusts layout for medium screens
-- Mobile: Optimized for small screens with hidden sidebar
+- **Mobile**: Optimized for small screens with a slide-out sidebar, large touch targets, and a mobile-friendly theme toggle

 ## Customization